 - Copy and paste the contents of rkill.log in your next reply.

-Important: Do not reboot your computer until after performing a scan with Malwarebyes'.
+until after performing a scan with Malwarebyes'.
 A scan must be completed immediately after running RKill.